smoortga/iihe_sklearn_tutorial/README.md

 *NOTE: you might need to restart your terminal after the installation, since anaconda adds a line to your .bash_profile that sets the correct PATH.
 If this is not the case, please set: `PATH="/YOUR/HOME/DIRECTORY/anaconda(2)/bin:$PATH`*

-Finally you can install the necessary scientific python packages and Jupyter bu doing:
+Finally you can install the necessary scientific python packages and Jupyter by doing:

 `conda install numpy scipy scikit-learn jupyter matplotlib`